Kudayasu/Artifice/README.md

 It should be placed next to `acl.bat` `art.bat` `icacls.exe` `net1.exe`

+After you've built the project and copied over the msix, ensure you have also copied the `Dependencies` folder to your Scratch root.

 ## Post-Build Action
 **XboxWDPDriver**: The default behavior after building is to copy the application's files `WindowsDevicePortalWrapper.dll` `XboxWdpDriver.exe` `XboxWdpDriver.exe.config` to the **Scratch\WDP** folder.
 You may change this in the project properties under `Build Events`.